daidodo/format-imports-vscode/README.md

 // Disable formatting for files matching glob patterns.
 "tsImportSorter.configuration.excludeGlob": [],

-// Sort import statements by paths or first names.
+// Sort import declarations by paths or first names.
 Valid values are 'paths' or 'names'.
 "tsImportSorter.sortImportsBy": "paths",

 // Grouping rules for path patterns for imports. {} is the fall-back group.